Vedant-Mhatre/Open-Data-with-Amazon-S3/README.md

 All S3 objects can be viewed on the website

-Based on a qwiklabs quest: https://www.qwiklabs.com/focuses/10487?parent=catalog
+Based on a qwiklabs quest: https://www.qwiklabs.com/focuses/10487?parent=catalog, will be adding more customisations